 For information about adding video to your Guidebook Web page, view our video and livestream support article.

 Guidebook surveys are not accessible via Guidebook Web pages at this time.

 Do I get a Guidebook Web page on my metered guide?

 Starting December 1, 2020, new metered guides will no longer have access to Guidebook Web pages.
-Prior to that date, if you'd like to have a Guidebook Web page and you are using a metered guide, be sure to activate your guide.

 Why should I use a Guidebook Web page?

 App adoption is central to the success of your guide and your event.
 Guidebook Web pages give you the power and tools to maximize app downloads, showcase online content, and generate buzz for your guide.

 What if I don’t want to have a Guidebook Web page?

 If you would like to disable your Guidebook Web page and only offer your guide data on mobile devices, you can do so through the Guidebook Web page settings located at the bottom left of the Guidebook Web configuration page.
 You can toggle the Guidebook Web page to be disabled from here, just make sure to save the change.

 Your Guidebook Web URL will provide users with a link to your guide and the ability to text themselves a link, when disabled.